sdementen/piecash/docs/source/object_model.rst

   The currency of the transaction

 num (optional)
-  A transaction number (only used for information ?)
+  A transaction number (only used for information)

 post_date (mandatory)
   self-explanatory.
 This field is also stored as a slot under the date-posted key (as a date instead of a time)